Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     --metrics-enabled --rest-api-enabled --rest-api-docs-enabled
     ```

-If you do not need to load data from the Ethereum 1.0 network set the
+Since you do not need to load data from the Ethereum 1.0 network set the
 [`--eth1-enabled`](../../Reference/CLI/CLI-Syntax.md#eth1-enabled) CLI option to
 `false`.